Moonire/SCS/README.md

 ![example visualization](static/example.png)

 Consider these 2 sets of points.
-The goal is to compute the transfomation matrix T that satisfies: B = T.A
+The goal is to compute the transformation matrix T that satisfies: B = T.A

 A being the coordinates matrix of the blue set of points (starting set) and B the one of the orange set (destination set).
 (Note that the points aren't in order in the following matrices i.e. A[n] doesn't necessarily map to B[n])